Gambling and online casinos in Morocco

 casino only for foreigners, online gambling is illegal.

-Medium-term: possible creation of a national license for online operators,
+Medium-term: the possible creation of a national license for online operators operating in an offshore format.

 Long-term: the development of gambling tourism as part of the strategy "Morocco is the center of entertainment in Africa."